Frank Borman: Eastern Air Lines

-Eastern had not turned a profit since 1959.
+Eastern had not turned a profit since 1969.
 To reduce costs, Borman convinced employees to accept a wage freeze in 1976, with an eight percent raise in 1977, and then a five-year Variable Earnings Program (VEP).
 Under the VEP, employees contributed 3.5 percent of their annual salaries to a special profit insurance fund.
 If Eastern did not achieve a two percent return on each revenue dollar, the fund was used to make up the difference.
 If the company did earn more than two percent, the excess money was returned to the employees, who could earn back up to twice their contributions.
 To get his changes through, Borman visited the airline's facilities in 28 states to bring his proposals to his employees.

 With the VEP in hand, Borman was able to refinance the debt on the company's 254 aircraft.
 Profits jumped to a record $67.3 million in 1978.
-During this time, the employees received double their VER payments.
+During this time, the employees received double their VEP payments.
 Borman ordered $1.4 billion worth of new, more fuel-efficient aircraft, and the company's debt ballooned to $2.3 billion.
 But 1979 was the last profitable year until 1985.
 In the intervening five years, Eastern ran at a loss, accumulating $380 million in losses.
 The company's debt-to-equity ratio stood at 8:1, and servicing the debt required $235 million annually in interest payments, representing about 6 1/2 cents in every dollar earned.

 The cause of the decline in profitability was only partly due to the company's debt; there was also airline deregulation in 1978, which caused the number of airlines in the United States to increase from 30 to nearly 100.
 Some of the newcomers offered unprofitable and unsustainable low prices to gain market share.
 In just the first three-quarters of 1984, Eastern lost $128 million.
 Borman negotiated an agreement with the Air Line Pilots Association (ALPA) for a 22 percent pay cut, while the International Association of Machinists (IAM) and the Transport Workers Union (TWU) (representing the flight attendants) accepted an 18 percent cut.
 Employees were nominally compensated with grants of company stock, but its value declined from $60 a share in 1966 to $6 a share in 1983.